Ask.fm is an anonymous question and answer platform website used regularly by lots of young people in Ireland and around the world.

 It allows anyone to post anonymous comments and questions to a person’s profile and is increasingly being used as a means to communicate abusive, bullying and sexualised content.

-Here, Webwise outlines a step-by-step guide for parents and teachers detailing how young people sign-up and use the site.
+Here, Webwise gives you Ask.fm: A Guide for Parents and Teachers, detailing how young people sign-up and use the site.

 Signing up to Ask.fm